Explore Australia’s World Heritage attractions

 Two impressive properties form part of the Australian Fossil Mammal Sites.
 The Riversleigh fossil fields in Queensland’s Boodjamulla (Lawn Hill) National Park and the Naracoorte Caves in South Australia’s Limestone Coast region are regarded by UNESCO as being among ‘the world’s 10 greatest fossil sites’.
 Both make for an enthralling visit.

-Where to stay (Naracoorte Caves): Naracoorte Holiday Park.
+Book now (Naracoorte Caves): BIG4 Naracoorte Holiday Park.

 How many of Australia’s World Heritage wonders have you visited?
 What’s the standout?
 Let us know your thoughts in the comments section below.